 Posts Tagged ‘woollahra’

-This iconic “Paddington style” terrace is a row of five double storey houses which features a prominent third storey mid terrace and castellated motif.
-The name “Castle Terrace” is emblazoned between a medieval castle motif, including twin turrets and battlements and three keystoned windows.
-The mid terrace also features a cast iron column which splits the iron lacework in two.
+This iconic “Paddington style” row, “Castle Terrace” is a row of five double storey houses which features a prominent third storey mid terrace and castellated motif.
+The name is emblazoned between a medieval castle motif, including twin turrets and battlements and three keystoned windows.
+In addition to the different parapet, the mid terrace also features a cast iron column which splits the iron lacework of the row in two.